Aryana0303/sql_project/questions_and_answers.md

 | Chan-wook Park                   |   |   |
 | Makoto Shinkai                   |   |   |

-Conclusion: We can see that Christopher Nolan, Florian Henckel von Donnersmarck, Aamir Khan, Sean Penn, Juan José Campanella are among the highest rating movies of all times.
+Conclusion: We can see that Christopher Nolan, Florian Henckel von Donnersmarck, Aamir Khan, Sean Penn, Juan José Campanella are among the directors who directed the highest rating movies of all times.

-#### Retrieve the movies that have a rating higher than the average rating of all movies in the same genre and year.
+#### Ques 5.
+Retrieve the movies that have a rating higher than the average rating of all movies in the same genre and year.

 ````sql
 SELECT Title, Genre, Year, Rating